patrick-amusivwa/MS1-pawsandclaws/README.md

 * A user that wishes to find out more about what the charity does.
 The home page hero image has text which makes it explicit what the charity aims to do.
 The home page has a goals section immediately below the hero image.
 This outlines the ethos of the charity and their facilities.
 There is a clearly named About page in the navbar which explains the charity's history, location and owners.
+The Success Stories section outlines what has been done in care of each animal featured, including non-medical treatment.
+In the footer, there is both contact info and links to social media sites.

 * A user might wish to contact the charity for more information.
 There are numerous Contact Us buttons on the site that lead to the Contact Us form.
 The contact us form has an existing option to request more information, and a section to state contact preference.